Lohit9/MasterYourAlgorithms/README.md

 12. **Max-Min Stack**: Implementation of stack that stores the maximum and minimum elements (can be retrieved in O(1) time), functions include pop, push, max , min, length, etc.

+13. **Count/Sequence ADT**: Implementation for storing the count (number of occurrences of an integer within a sequence and other operations related to it.

 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k

 The above question was asked in Zenefits interview.